CRA Vulnerability Handling: CVD, Updates, Remediation

 Vulnerability handling and the support period

-Vulnerability handling is not Article 14 reporting
+Vulnerability handling is not urgent reporting

 The CRA distinguishes two duties that operate on different surfaces and different audiences: